Our Offerings

 What is the Origin Strategic Credit Fund?

-A portfolio of yield-focused multifamily debt investments for qualified purchasers.
-This open-end and evergreen Fund aims to provide investors with a consistent stream of risk-adjusted income, appreciation, and capital protection.
+The Strategic Credit Fund is a portfolio of yield-focused multifamily debt investments for qualified purchasers.
+This open-end, evergreen Fund aims to provide investors with a consistent stream of risk-adjusted income and capital protection.
 The Fund is offered through Origin Credit Advisers, an affiliate of Origin Investments.

-The Strategic Credit Fund is the successor to Origin’s Multifamily Credit Fund, which closed in January 2023.
-We launched the Strategic Credit Fund to allow investors the opportunity to generate an attractive stream of passive income while protecting and preserving wealth in any market environment.
+The Strategic Credit Fund is the successor to the Multifamily Credit Fund, which closed in January 2023.
+The Strategic Credit Fund was launched to allow investors the potential to generate an attractive stream of passive income while protecting and preserving wealth in any market environment.
+The Fund invests in Freddie Mac B Piece Bonds, credit securities, originating private preferred equity, and bridge loan gap financing, all collateralized by multifamily properties.

 What is the Fund’s investment strategy?